cognitedata/cdp-spark-datasource/README.md

 There's also an option to delete assets from CDF that are not referenced in the input data.

 ### Requirements
-- The root is denoted by setting its `parentExternalId` to the empty string `""`.
+- Root assets are denoted by setting their `parentExternalId` to the empty string `""`.
 - The input data must not have loops, to ensure all asset hierarchies are fully connected.
 - `externalId` can not be the empty string `""`.